High Protein Pumpkin Bread

 Two slices of healthy pumpkin bread recipe on a white plate with pumpkins in the background

 This recipe uses egg whites to bind the bread and help it rise.
-I have not tested this recipe for healthy pumpkin bread with an egg substitute, however, I think you could use 2 flax eggs (2 tbsp. flax + 1/3 cup water).
+I have not tested this recipe for pumpkin bread with an egg substitute, however, I think you could use 2 flax eggs (2 tbsp. flax + 1/3 cup water).
 However I have found that when baking bread with flax eggs, it often doesn’t rise as much and may take longer to cook through.

 To help combat this, you can use 1 tbsp. apple cider vinegar + 1 tsp. baking soda to help the pumpkin bread rise, but I have not tried this.